decause/weddings/decausemeg-2021/README.md

 the adventure should not end with the honeymoon, it should continue throughout all of your years.

-It is setting a mutual set of goals, objectives, and values.

 It is doing for eachother--not in the attitude of duty or sacrifice, but in the spirit of Harmony.
 It is forming a circle of love, that gathers the whole community.